nvidia-riva/tutorials/New-language-adaptation/Esperanto/README.md

 ## Riva deployment

-With all the models trained, now it's the time to deploy the Riva service.
+With all the models trained, it's the time to deploy the Riva service.

 ### Esperanto model